 Asthma attack (asthma suddenly gets worse)

-If your child’s asthma suddenly gets much worse (asthma attack), they will require urgent treatment.
+If your child’s asthma suddenly gets worse, they will require urgent treatment.
 Signs of an asthma attack include:

-Sometimes there is no obvious cause for your child’s asthma attack, but the most common triggers are viral infections (coughs, colds and chest infections), sudden changes in the weather and exposure to cigarette smoke.
+Sometimes there is no obvious cause for your child’s asthma attack.
+The most common triggers are viral infections (coughs, colds and chest infections), emotional anxiety and exposure to airway irritants such as cigarette smoke.

 If your child has any of the following: